nnikolaeva/neighborhood-map/README.md

 ## Neighborhood Map project
+Interactive application for local business discovery with third-party APIs integration for additional business information Technologies used: JavaScript, Knockout JS, jQuery, AJAX, CSS, HTML5, gulp, Google Maps API, Foursquare API.

 ####HOW TO RUN THE APPLICATION

-1. Download all files.
-2. Open index.html in your favorite browser.
+1. Download all files and open index.html in your favorite browser.
+2. Or view the application on http://nnikolaeva.github.io/Local-business-discovery/

 ####BUILD TOOL